Meet the Scrum.org Staff

 Ken Schwaber co-developed the Scrum framework with Jeff Sutherland in the early 1990s to help organizations struggling with complex development projects.
 One of the signatories to the Agile Manifesto in 2001, he subsequently founded the Agile Alliance and Scrum Alliance.
 He founded Scrum.org in 2009 in order to execute on his mission of improving the profession of software development.
 A 30-year veteran of the software development industry (from bottle washer to boss), he has written four books about Scrum: Agile Software Development with Scrum, Agile Project Management with Scrum, The Enterprise and Scrum, and Software in 30 Days.
 He lives in Lexington, Massachusetts.

-Dave West is the CEO and Product Owner at Scrum.org.
+Dave West is the CEO at Scrum.org.
 He is a frequent keynote at major industry conferences and is a widely published author of articles and research reports, along with his acclaimed book: Head First Object-Oriented Analysis and Design, that helped define new software modeling and application development processes.
 He led the development of the Rational Unified Process (RUP) for IBM/Rational.
 After IBM/Rational, West returned to consulting and managed Ivar Jacobson Consulting for North America.
 Then as VP, research director Forrester research where he ran the software development and delivery practice.
 Prior to joining Scrum.org he was Chief Product Officer at Tasktop where he was responsible for product management, engineering and architecture.

 Chief Financial Officer